itmplatform/extension-docs/readme.md

     - Connector to a third-party system
 - [Example 5](https://github.com/itmplatform/extension-docs/tree/main/example-5).
 Allow users to input revenue's Actual Amount if <= Projected Amount.
     - Event-based, synchronous
 - [Example 6](https://github.com/itmplatform/extension-docs/tree/main/example-6).
-Generate a project summary using LLM and send it via email weekly.
+Generate a weekly project summary for a specific project using LLM.
     - Scheduler-based
-    - Uses `llm` action
+    - Uses `llm` action to summarize single project data

 You can also look at the code of the [public extensions](./public/) such as the [Help Scout connector](./public/helpscout/) or the [Zendesk connector](./public/zendesk/) which include both source code and comprehensive developer guides.